 As we discovered earlier, an air purifier removes contaminated airborne particles by capturing them within a filter contained inside the unit.

 Not all filters are created equally, and if you want something which can effectively get rid of pretty much everything then you should go for an air purifier which has a specific HEPA filter.

-That’s because the holes in a HEPA filter are smaller than those in a standard filter and so they can capture even the most microscopic of particles such as smoke, bacteria and some viruses.
+That’s because the holes in a HEPA filter are smaller than those in a standard filter and so they can capture even the tiniest of particles such as smoke, bacteria and some viruses.

 The Dyson Pure Cool Link Air Purifier comes with a 360-degree glass HEPA filter with Tris-coated activated graphite.
 All sounds very impressive, but what does this actually mean?!